RuiRioPina/LAPR2-20-21/docs/SprintB/US_8/US_8.md

 * AC3: Address should be a string with no more than 30 characters;
 * AC4: Phone Number should be a 11 digit number;
 * AC5: TIN number should be a 10 digit number;
-* AC6: Should refer the type of tests performed by the lab;
+* AC6: Two Clinical Analysis Laboratories can't have the same data (except the name).

 ### 1.4.
 Found out Dependencies